High Potential Start-ups (HPSUs)

-The High Potential Start Up Class of 2014 is the largest HPSU event in the calendar year bringing together the HPSU companies which Enterprise Ireland has invested in during 2014 and the investment community.
-The event commends both the HPSU companies and the Competitive Start Fund companies that we invested in 2015 and a representative from each of the 12 New Frontiers Programmes.
-At the HPSU Investor Day - Class of 2015, companies have the opportunity to meet with over 80 investors and banks, several of which had stands, and other support organisations for start ups.
-More information can be found at HPSU Showcase 2014 and previous events.
+The Start-Up Class of 2015 is the largest High Potential Start-Up event in the calendar year bringing together the HPSU companies which Enterprise Ireland has invested in during 2015.
+The participants include all of the HPSU companies and the Competitive Start Fund companies that we invested in 2015 and a representative from each of the 12 New Frontiers Programmes.
+At the HPSU Investor Day - Class of 2015, companies have the opportunity to meet with many investors, banks and other support organisations for start ups.
+More information can be found at HPSU Showcase 2015 and previous events.

 Do I qualify as a High Potential Start-Up?

 A High Potential Start-Up (HPSU) is defined as a start-up venture that is:

 - Introducing a new or innovative product or service to international markets.